 An index is a list of citations to material (such as journal articles, book chapters, conference papers and other key information sources in your research) arranged by subject, author or title.
 It can be in print or electronic format.

-A database is an organized collection of electronic records presented in a standardized format, searchable in a variety of ways, such as by title, author, subject, and keyword.
-Examples include the Queen's Library catalogue and the various citation, abstract and full text databases to which Queen's Library subscribes.
+Databases are online collections of journals, magazines and newspapers, articles, ebooks, video, music, images, or other digital content.
+The records in a database are presented in a standardized format, searchable in a variety of ways, such as by title, author, subject, and keyword.
+Examples include the various citation, abstract and full text databases to which Queen's Library subscribes, such as Sociological Abstracts.